‘The Bold And The Beautiful’ Spoilers Next Week: Sally’s Plans Are Revealed

 According to The Bold and the Beautiful spoilers next week, Brooke will seek out Bill after Ridge tells her about his indiscretion.

 Bill will try to win back Brooke by telling her that he will never do anything to hurt her.
-Although Brooke won’t go back to Bill right away, Ridge’s cheating on her with Quinn is seriously eroding her trust on him and it’s only a matter of time before she falls for Bill again.
-And that’s what’s in store in The Bold and the Beautiful spoilers next week.
+Although Brooke won’t go back to Bill right away, Ridge’s cheating on her with Quinn is seriously eroding her trust on him, and it’s only a matter of time before she falls for Bill again.
+And that’s what’s in store for The Bold and the Beautiful spoilers next week.

-[Featured image by Eric Charbonneau/Invision for Focus World/AP Images]
+[Featured Image by Eric Charbonneau/Invision for Focus World/AP Images]